hds/rfr/docs/src/file-format/chunked.md

 The earliest timestamp and latest timestamp are the minimum and the maximum of the same value in the [SeqChunkHeader] for all the sequence chunks that make up this chunk.
-As such, they are the minimum and maximum times of the recorded events in this chunk as a whole.
+As such, they are the minimum and maximum times of the records in this chunk as a whole.

 These timestamps are relative to the base time in the interval.